Topics

 Here are the primary areas of concern for the Office of Government Relations:

 Containing the costs of a college education has, for good reason, become an issue of national concern.
 OGCR, on behalf of the university, advocates for increasing financial aid for students.
-Thousands of GW students benefit from a variety of federal need-based loans, including Pell Grants (1,726 awards for Academic Year 2021-2022).
-In March 2021, George Washington University signed onto a letter to congressional leaders calling on them to double the amount of the individual Pell grant.
+Thousands of GW students benefit from a variety of federal need-based loans, including Pell Grants.
 The university continues to work with the federal government to help ensure that qualified students, regardless of financial resources, can take full advantage of a GW education.

-As the primary office for advocating for GW’s share of federal funding, OGCR continues to ensure that this crucial source of financial support will continue to help GW fulfill its mission of advancing new knowledge and educating future generations of citizen leaders.
+As the primary office for advocating for federal funding for research and education, OGCR continues to ensure that this crucial source of financial support will continue to help GW fulfill its mission of advancing new knowledge and educating future generations of citizen leaders.
+Learn more about GW research from the Office of the Vice Provost for Research.

 In addition to protecting Dreamers, GW believes a robust international exchange of scholars is critically important.
 The university supports policies that allow US and international students to pursue studies abroad.

-Reauthorization of HEA will bring a whole host of issues on the table, from a full-scale reexamination of the entire federal financial aid system, including Pell Grants and all Federal Loan Programs, consolidating all federal loans and grants, streamlining FAFSA paperwork, increasing the amount of consumer information colleges provide to potential applicants, and devising new regulations on colleges and universities in several areas, including teacher preparation and college safety standards.
+While a full-scale effort to reauthorize the HEA is possible, Congress may choose instead to address issues within HEA on a piecemeal basis.
+This could include the reexamination of the federal financial aid system, including Pell Grants and all Federal Loan Programs, consolidating all federal loans and grants, increasing the amount of consumer information colleges provide to potential applicants, and devising new regulations on colleges and universities.

-OGCR will continue to monitor the progress of HEA and help provide any necessary insight and expertise to ensure that its policies benefit both higher education in general and the entire GW community in particular.
+OGCR will continue to monitor the progress of all higher education legislation and help provide any necessary insight and expertise to ensure that its policies benefit both higher education in general and the entire GW community in particular.